 Their validation ultimately gave Micha the strength to come out as a trans man to his Reform Jewish community — where he found nothing but support.
 “They said, ‘you’re not changed, just the name and the pronouns, that’s it.’”

-It’s an experience which doesn’t go so positively for everyone, especially for those from an ultra-Orthodox background.
+It’s an experience that doesn’t go so positively for everyone, especially for those from an ultra-Orthodox background.
 “Many young people from these backgrounds find themselves deep in the closet, or kicked out of their homes if someone finds out about their orientation or gender identity,” Shachar says.

 The Executive Director remembers finding an 18-year-old Haredi boy outside the center one day, homeless and hungry.
 Staff bought him food and a ticket to Tel-Aviv, calling ahead to an LGBT+ shelter there to make sure they had a place for him.